SERVICE DOG TRAINING GUIDE

 Superdog offers Public Access Training for Psychiatric Service Dogs, Emotional Support Dogs and Service Dogs For Sale.
 Our Service Dog Training School was created to provide Service Animals at a lower cost, and without clients having to wait 2 to 5 years to get their service animal.

-The reason you should buy a service dog from Superdog is:
+The reason you should buy a service dog Training or from Superdog is:

 1) We sell you a more well-trained dog than ones being sold for $40,000+;